-Adding AI Dynamic Re-Ranking on Category Pages
+Adding AI Re-Ranking to Category Pages

 There are four steps to implement this solution:

 - Send click and conversion events to Algolia

 - Enable AI Re-Ranking on category pages

 - A/B test AI Re-Ranking on category pages

 Step 1: Build the category pages using Algolia

 To apply AI Re-Ranking on category pages, you must first create those Algolia-powered category pages.

 Step 2: Send click and conversion events to Algolia